meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.7 Hot Module Replacement

 Meteor by default when using React is already adding for you a package called `hot-module-replacement`.
 This package updates the javascript modules in a running app that were modified during a rebuild.
 Reduces the feedback cycle while developing so you can view and test changes quicker (it even updates the app before the build has finished).
-You are also not going to lose the state, the your app code will be updated and your state will be the same.
+You are also not going to lose the state, your app code will be updated and your state will be the same.

 You should also add the package `dev-error-overlay` at this point so you can see the errors in your web browser.